 The scape grows from the underground stem and will become the bulbil and flower stalk in later stages of the plant’s growth.
 Usually, only hardneck varieties of garlic will grow a scape.
 Once the scape starts curling downward it can be harvested and used in culinary dishes that require a mild garlic taste.

-When the garlic plant bolts a bulbil is produces from the scape on hardneck varieties.
-Bublbils can vary in size and color depending on the garlic variety.
+When the garlic plant bolts a bulbil is produced from the scape on hardneck varieties.
+Bulbils can vary in size and color depending on the garlic variety.
 This is where garlic seeds are produced alongside the flowers of the garlic plant.
 They are edible but are generally just used for seed production.

 - Garlic is toxic to dogs and cats.

 - You can get rid of garlic breath by drinking lemon juice or eating lemon slices.